 MindMatters: A distinctive approach to learning WITF, Central Pennsylvania’s affiliate for PBS and NPR, is offering an exciting initiative for Pennsylvania Department of Aging (PDA) Senior Community Centers and Continuing Care Retirement Communities (CCRC) to offer highly engaging educational programming.
 The project, called MindMatters, delivers a monthly series of intellectually stimulating lectures by knowledgeable presenters on topics of most interest to older adults.
 MindMatters lectures are presented by academic lecturers and experts on subjects ranging from history to current events, politics and culture.
 The lectures cover subjects on a regional, national, international scale and allow attendees to watch, listen and learn, and then explore, expand and share their views.
 These compelling lectures are delivered via webcast, allowing groups of attendees at multiple locations to attend from familiar surroundings.
 Each presentation is intended to be an interactive experience.
 Audiences are encouraged to discuss the topics after the presentation.
 Sample discussion questions are provided.
 We will be offering the following lectures at 9:30 a.m. on the following Wednesdays:

-Wednesday, January 30th we will present Quilts: Crafting an American Icon by Dr. Janneken Smucker of West Chester University.
+Wednesday, March 13th we will present Quilts: Crafting an American Icon by Dr. Janneken Smucker of West Chester University.
 Quilts have become quintessentially American objects but they have not always covered Americans' beds.
 Once they got started making them, Americans developed a special relationship with quilts.
 They have produced them in a multitude of formats and have used them for a variety of purpses, from practical to symbolic.
 Whole cloth, mosaic, medallion, block style, Crazy, utility, prize-winning, political, crib, bed, wall--Americans have done them all.
 In 1997, art critic Robert Hughes called Amish quilts "American's first abstract art," due to their strong graphics and visual parallels with abstract paintings.
 At the same time, these country crafts help attract tourists to "Amish Country" eager to take home a souvenir of their visit.
 Smucker will explore these and other paradoxes of this material manifestation of Amish culture.
 Special visiting guest: Pat McKeehan, Cathy's Aunt-in-Law.
 This will be a great opportunity to share the story of a quilt that you may have in your home-please feel free to bring it.

 Speakers Coming to the Senior Center

 Walking Together: Modern Medications, Effects of Medication on the Elderly, Skin and Nail Care with Richard Gobin, Pharmacist and part owner of the Big Spring Pharmacy and four other pharmacies, on Thursday, March 14th at 6:30 p.m.
 Preferring a question-and-answer format, Mr. Gobin will address the above topics.
 So come armed with questions that apply to your loved one with dementia.
 Walking Together: Physical Therapy and Dementia with April Black, Manag-er of Therapy Services at Green Ridge Village on Thursday, April 11th at 6:30 p.m.
 Come and hear how physical therapy can benefit those with dementia.
-Walking Together will meet in the Rhoades Fellowship Hall at the First United Presbyterian Church, 111 W. Big Spring Avenue, Newville, Pa.
+Walking Together will meets in the Rhoades Fellowship Hall at the First United Presbyterian Church, 111 W. Big Spring Avenue, Newville, PA.
 It will include a time of connecting with others in similar circumstances.
 Refreshments will be served.
 The program will conclude at 8 p.m. and is open to the public.
-For more information call (717) 776-7525.
-Walking Together: Caregiving for the Memory Loss Community is jointly sporsored by the First United Presbyterian Church, The Big Spring Senior Center and Green Ridge Village, all of Newville, Pa.
-It looks to offer education and information to support people who are dealing with a loved one's memory issues on a daily basis.
+For more information call (717)776-7525.
+Walking Together: Caregiving for the Memory Loss Community is jointly sponsored by the First United Presbyterian Church, The Big Spring Senior Center and Green Ridge Village, all of Newville, PA.
+It looks to offer education and information to support people who are dealing with a loved one’s memory loss issues on a daily basis.